joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 When looking at a responsive website like one of the previous examples, open your inspector tools.
 While resizing (slowly!), look at the top right corner - it will tell you the viewport dimensions.
 Now pay attention to when the content jumps and you'll have discovered that website's breakpoints.

-Here's what [bootstrap 4](https://getbootstrap.com/docs/4.1/layout/overview/), the most popular CSS framework uses for its breakpoint sizes:
+Here's what [Bootstrap 4](https://getbootstrap.com/docs/4.1/layout/overview/), the most popular CSS framework uses for its breakpoint sizes.
+Since Bootstrap is developed to be mobile first note how they always use `min-width` and we can speculate that their styling is incremental starting from smallest/mobile:

 ```css
 /* Small devices (landscape phones, 576px and up) */